affaan-m/affaan/README.md

 # Instagram Follower Checker
-Creates a List of Followers and Following
+Step 1: Creates a List of Followers and Following.
-Compares Followers to Following
+2: Compares Followers to Following.
-Removes all common handles
+3: Removes all common handles
-Leaves Who follows you and you don't follow back Leaves Who you follow and they don't follow back
+4: Leaves Who follows you and you don't follow back
+5: Leaves Who you follow and they don't follow back Step 6: Do what you want with the information.